spy7/sword/README.md

 - The book ingestion process was developed using a provided file containing 10,000 records.
 By treating this file as a standard, the algorithm was optimized to perform efficiently.

+- The field `book_id` is unique and serves as the key, as the ISBN can sometimes be empty.

 ## ⚙️ Setup instructions

 ### Pre-requisites to execute the app